Sugar addiction and you

 Many wellness coaches meet numerous people who have given away their health to an addictive substance.
 By an addictive substance, your first thoughts might be of nicotine, cocaine and other such drugs.
 But I want to talk about a much more “seemingly” innocent substance – sugar.
-Yes that’s right -sugar.
-Sugar is a bit of an umbrella term for a number of food stuffs, so what actually is sugar (or sugars)?
+Yes, that’s right -sugar.
+Sugar is a bit of an umbrella term for several foodstuffs, so what is sugar (or sugars)?

 Sugars are carbohydrates that provide energy for the body.
 Some sugars are natural like fructose, which is the name for the sugar found in fruit, and lactose which is the sugar found in milk.
 The sugar that is added to foodstuffs has been derived from the processing of the sugar cane or sugar beet.

 Many of us are unaware that starchy foodstuffs like bread and grains are broken down by the body into simple sugars.
 How our bodies break down these starchy products depends on the processing of the product.
 Processed products like white bread, cakes, white pasta etc. are broken down very quickly and give the body sugar fairly quickly, which is not a particularly good thing.
-These products do little to actually feed us, and it is very probable that in a short period of time you will be hungry again.
+These products do little to feed us, and in a short period of time, you will probably be hungry again.